lluiscamino/fake-tweet/README.md

 ## Usage

-To use the `fake-tweet` component in your app after having installed it, import the component and its stylesheet:
+The following snippet is an example of use of the `fake-tweet` component:

 ```javascript
 import React from "react";